Global Social Justice Summer Research Symposium

 Since the summer of 2014, Barton has conducted research about community health education in Brazil, most recently researching the country’s Mais Educação (“More Education”) extended school day policy and its psychosocial impact on community conceptions of education.

 Barton received the David F. Andretta Summer Research Fellowship to fund his research in Brazil.
-The fellowship, presented though the David F. Andretta, M.D., Explorer Fund, awards a rising senior $5,000 to conduct eight weeks of research on a social justice issue anywhere in the world.
+The fellowship, presented through the David F. Andretta, M.D., Explorer Fund, awards a rising senior $5,000 to conduct eight weeks of research on a social justice issue anywhere in the world.

 Barton said he appreciated the opportunity to present at the symposium because it offered him a chance to process his experience and research.